FACTBOX-Soccer-Brazil's Confederations Cup stadiums

 Capacity: 72,000

 The stadium in Brazil's capital is known as the Mane Garrincha National Stadium after the beloved dribbler who starred in Brazil's 1962 World Cup victory.
-The original stadium was demolished and a new colonnade arena was built from scratch.
-The $500 million-plus cost makes it the most expensive of the 12 World Cup venues.
+The original stadium was demolished and a new colonnaded arena built from scratch.
+At a cost of more than $590 million, it is the most expensive of the 12 World Cup venues.
 With no local soccer team to play there, the Brasilia stadium - Brazil's second largest after Maracanã - is a candidate to become one of the World Cup's white elephants.
-It is due to open officially on April 21 and host two test games in May.
-The stadium will host only one Confederations Cup game: the opening match between Brazil-Japan on June 15.
+The stadium was the last to be completed and was inaugurated on May 18.
+It will host only one Confederations Cup game: the opening match between Brazil and Japan on June 15.

 ARENA PERNAMBUCO, RECIFE